terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 ![document page view](/blog/assets/uploads/2-dbdocumentpage.png "document page view")

-Each of our CSV files which were loaded on create becomes a separate Document Type.
-All the columns in the CSV file have been converted into properties and a schema is auto generated.
+Each of our CSV files that were loaded on create becomes a separate Document Type.
+All the columns in the CSV file have been converted into properties and a schema is auto-generated.

-Each CSV is of doctype CSV and have rows hanging off them, we can use these auto generated column properties to query the database.
+Each CSV is of doctype CSV and has rows hanging off them, we can use these auto generated column properties to query the database.

 You can also add more CSVs once you have created your database by clicking the Add CSVs